 On the immediate horizon, speed to market will improve markedly.
 Readers will be able to get the books they want quickly.

 You’re active in Australia’s book community and an inspiring force for the industry, what are the main challenges the industry is facing?
-How can we all work together?

 Why thank you.
 I think one of the biggest challenges is encouraging Australians to make time for reading.
 With streaming services and social media competing for our leisure hours, as an industry we need to be talking about the benefits of reading for pleasure, and these benefits are proven to be substantial.